gpyh/Idris-dev/test/README.md

 stack test --test-arguments="--help"
 ```

 Try it to learn more about the other arguments you can provide.
-Two are of particular interest: `--node` to test against the Node code generator and `--pattern <regex>` to only run the test that match the provided `<regex>`.
+Two are of particular interest:

+- `--codegen` takes a comma-separated list of code generators and will run the test suite with those.
+You can use any value that would otherwise be valid with the idris option of the same name.
+A code generator named `none` is used as a placeholder to run tests that don't involve code generation.
+- `--pattern` takes a regular expression and will only run the tests that match it.

 #### To idris

 You can pass arguments to idris in each of its invocation by the tests.
 There are two ways to this.
-You can either modify the `idrisFlags` term in `TestRun`, or set the `$IDRIS` environment variable accordingly
+You can either modify the `idrisFlags` term in `TestRun.hs`, or set the `$IDRIS` environment variable accordingly

 ### Specifying the number of parallel jobs

 With make, the test suite runs in parallel by default.
 You can specify the number of threads with `TEST-JOBS`.
 For stack and cabal, you need to explicitly enable parallelism as you would do with any other GHC-compiled executable.
 Examples:

 ```
-# Two test jobs via make
+# Two jobs via make
 make TEST-JOBS=2 test_c
-# Two test jobs via cabal
+# Two jobs via cabal
 cabal test --test-options="+RTS -N2 -RTS"
-# Two test jobs via stack
+# Two jobs via stack
 stack test --test-arguments="+RTS -N2 -RTS"
 ```

 ### Running only previously failed tests

-Because of the `--rerun-update` option, `make test_c` will create a `.tasty-rerun-log` in the root directory of the project.
+Because of the `--rerun-update` option, `make test_c` (or `make test_js`) will create a `.tasty-rerun-log` in the root directory of the project.
 Each time the test suite is run, the file will be written with the result of the tests.
-The next time you do `make test`, you can specify the `rerun-filter` argument to, for example, only run previously failed tests.
+The next time you do `make test_c`, you can specify the `rerun-filter` argument to, for example, only run previously failed tests.
 Valid values are given in the `--help`.

 ## Extending the test suite